F. Emasculata: Reception

-"F. Emasculata" was originally broadcast in the United States on the Fox network on April 28, 1995, and was first broadcast in the United Kingdom on BBC One on February 6, 1996.
+"F. Emasculata" was originally broadcast in the United States on the Fox network on April 28, 1995.
 This episode earned a Nielsen rating of 8.9, with a 16 share, meaning that roughly 8.9 percent of all television-equipped households, and 16 percent of households watching television, were tuned in to the episode.
 It was viewed by 8.5 million households.

 The episode received generally mixed reviews from television critics.
 Entertainment Weekly graded the episode a C, writing, "A good idea is tainted by plot holes as gaping and disturbing as the pustular boils you'll be treated to in this hour".
 Zack Handlen of The A.V.
 Club was positive, grading it an A. He particularly praised the way the darkness was handled which made it a "tense, gripping mini-movie", and also praised the guest stars.
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode three-and-a-half stars out of five.
-The two wrote positively of the first part of the entry, noting that it "jogs along quite merrily as a simple contagion story".
-They were, however, more critical of the second half, noting that the story "takes a left turn and becomes a thoughtful analysis on disinformation, on cover-up, and the public right to truth."
-Shearman and Pearson called both parts "two really interesting rough drafts", but concluded that the two halves were ill-suited for one another.
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode three-and-a-half stars out of five.
+Writing positively of the first part of the episode, Shearman contended that it "jogs along quite merrily as a simple contagion story".
+He was, however, more critical of the second half, noting that the story "takes a left turn and becomes a thoughtful analysis on disinformation, on cover-up, and the public right to truth."
+Shearman called both parts "two really interesting rough drafts", but concluded that the two halves were ill-suited for one another.